-1. Tell me about yourself.
+1. Tell me about vourself.

 The most common opening question.
 This should be an overview of what brought you to where you are today.
-Start from college (what you did and why), then an overview of where you worked, the role you had, why you moved from each job and finishing with why you are interviewing for this job.
+Start from college (what you did and why), then an overview of where you worked, why you chose to train in the firm you did, the role you had, if you have had jobs after your training contract then why you chose them, and finish with why you are interviewing for this job.
 Keeping in mind all along how this all is beneficial to the role in hand.
 It should take 2-4 minutes max to explain this.
 Look for cues from the interviewer to wrap up if you start to ramble on too much.
 Practice this opening gambit out loud at home.